huuuuusy/huuuuusy.github.io/_pages/includes/interests.md

 ### Human-Centered Agents

 I develop agents that model cognitive and learning states, capability boundaries, and social interaction.
-Education is a representative testbed for personalized agents, virtual students, multi-agent simulation, and reliable human-AI collaboration.
+Education provides a practical setting for personalized agents, virtual students, multi-agent simulation, and reliable human-AI collaboration.

-## Research Framework

 <figure class="research-figure research-figure--framework">
   <img src="/images/3E.png" alt="The 3E framework connecting environment, evaluation, and executors">
 </figure>

-Across these three directions, I build open task spaces, human-grounded evaluation protocols, and process-level diagnostics.
-Evaluation identifies capability boundaries and failure mechanisms; those findings guide the design of more reliable models and systems.
+The **3E framework** connects Environment, Evaluation, and Executors in one evaluation loop.
+Across the three directions above, I build open task spaces, human-grounded protocols, and process-level diagnostics to identify capability boundaries and failure mechanisms, then use those findings to improve model and system design.